Home » Blog » Microsoft 365 Group and Microsoft Teams Lifecycle Management – Governance Best Practices

 • Review and recycle ownership: If the original team owner of an active team is no longer available, reassign the ownership.
 This ensures that someone remains accountable for managing the team and enforcing policies.

-Best Practices for Teams Lifecycle Management
+What are the Best Practices for Teams Lifecycle Management?

 Best practices for life cycle management such as defining the purpose of teams, using workspace templates, and setting governance policies can help efficiently create, operate, and eventually archive teams.
 This structured approach simplifies the management tasks and makes for a streamlined Microsoft Teams and M365 Groups lifecycle, making life easier for your admin.